ovh/docs/pages/web_cloud/web_hosting/git_integration_webhosting/guide.en-gb.md

 - Go to the `Web Cloud`{.action} tab.
 - Select your web hosting plan in the `Hosting plans`{.action} section on the left.
 - Click on the `Multisite`{.action} tab.
-- In the table that pops up, identify the row corresponding to the directory you want to associate with Git.
+- In the table that appears, identify the row corresponding to the directory you want to associate with Git.
 - Click on the button `...`{.action} then select `Associate Git`{.action}.

 ![Multisite](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/associate-git.png){.thumbnail}